Back to all posts

 The material you choose doesn’t just affect durability; it also impacts the final print quality.
 Gator Board’s rigid, smooth, and moisture-resistant surface provides a stable foundation for printing.
 Your images and text will look crisp and vibrant, and they’ll stay that way because the board itself won’t degrade.
 While Foam Core can produce a beautiful print initially, its vulnerability to moisture means that pristine look might not last.
 A warped or bubbled board can distort your graphics and make your display look unprofessional.
 For important trade show materials or permanent in-store signage, Gator Board is often worth the investment to ensure your brand always looks its best.

-Making the Right Choice for Your Project
+How to Choose the Right Board for Your Project

 You understand the key differences, so now it’s time to decide.
 The best choice isn’t always the most expensive one; it’s the material that aligns with your goals, budget, and timeline.
 To figure this out, let’s walk through a few key considerations that will point you in the right direction.

-Key Questions to Ask Yourself
+3 Questions to Ask Before You Buy

 Before you commit, ask yourself a few questions.
 What is the main purpose of your print?
 Is it for a one-day conference or a permanent piece of office decor?
 How long do you need it to last?
 Foam core is great for temporary projects, but it isn’t built for long-term use.
 Finally, where will it be displayed?
 Will it be handled frequently or sit untouched on a wall?
 Answering these questions will give you a clear picture of your needs and help you select a material that won’t let you down.